2013 UEFA Champions League final: Statistics

-Post-match reactions
+Post-match

 Borussia Dortmund's manager Jürgen Klopp commented that the long season caught up with Dortmund.
 "It was late in the game and from the 75th minute it was very hard for us after a tough season, but we deserved to be in the final and we showed that tonight" he said.

 Borussia Dortmund defender Mats Hummels said the game was really close and very disappointing, and that they were the better team in the first 25 minutes but missed the goal that was needed.

 Bayern Munich's manager Jupp Heynckes said that "We have achieved something unique".